jeandat/learning-angular/README.md

 To try it, just clone or download the project from github, then `npm start`.

+What it does for you is :
+- Install node dependencies: `npm install`
+- Install javascript dependencies: `bower install`
+- Install webdriver-manager (used by protractor for end-to-end tests): `node node_modules/protractor/bin/webdriver-manager update`
+- Build the project and launch a web server: `grunt serve`

 # Build

 Project is built inside `build/public`.